githubshivanshukumarsrivastava/ETL-_weather/README.md

 --- this is a live  data which we capture that's why it is showing same value  in every record(row)
 ![Screenshot 2025-07-05 004321](https://github.com/user-attachments/assets/fe4b2852-fa50-4467-b96b-da7ecf095795)

--- this is airflow dag which shows tha our pipeline is  good to go .

 dags: This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes one example DAG: